gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods10.md

 Notes:
 * If given list is empty, it should return 0.
-* If the list contains a string, it should return -1.
+* If the list contains strings, it should return -1.

 ```
 output = compute_product_of_all_elements([2, 5, 6])